rust-lang/cargo/doc/book/src/reference/profiles.md

 The valid options are:
 - `"force-on"`: Force frame pointers to be enabled.
-- `"force-off"`: Don't force frame pointers (the compiler may still emit them based on target defaults).
 - `"default"`: Use the compiler's target-specific default.

 When not specified, the compiler's target-specific default is used.